leoyu037/cheatsheets/docker.md

 ##### Integrating multiple docker-compose configurations

-If you're maintaining multiple projects that each require docker-compose to bring up and you frequently need to integrate such projects together, there are several ways to configure the docker networking, but the cleanest way is to run the docker-compose configurations under the same project name:
+If you're maintaining multiple projects that each have a docker-compose file and you frequently need to integrate such projects together, there are several ways to configure the docker networking, but the cleanest way is to run the docker-compose configurations under the same project name: